-The preface of a new publication issues a remarkably direct challenge to grantmakers:
+The preface of a new publication, Funding Performance, issues a remarkably direct challenge to grantmakers:

 Funders, heal thyself!
 Your intentions are noble, but your practices aren’t.
 The vast majority of you are starving your grantees rather than nourishing them.
 When your grantees get a chance to speak freely—that is, anonymously—about the way you treat them, they express resentment that you’re not listening to them or giving them what they need for success.
 Enough is enough!

 Funding Performance: How Great Donors Invest in Grantee Success offers funders at all levels—CEOs, program officers, individuals—associated with all types of grantmakers—huge private foundations, community foundations, families—solutions to this problem.

 Funding Performance identifies four actions funders can take to help grantees build high-performing organizations that deliver impact:

 - If you want to empower grantees rather than hamstring them, provide more of what nonprofit leader Vu Le cleverly calls “MYGOD” support—multiyear, general operating dollars.